pallet/pallet.github.com/doc/reference-0.8/_posts/2012-01-14-operations.md

 The `converge` function can be used to adjust node counts and to apply phases.
-The `:bootstrap` phase is the first phase applied to any new node that is started, and `:configure` is always applied.
+The `:bootstrap` phase is the first phase applied to any new node that is started, and `:settings` is always applied.
 Additional phases may also be specified.
 If the `:configure` phase is not explicitly passed, then it will always be applied as the first phase (or second, after `:bootstrap` on new nodes).